walrus-catalog-sandbox/static-rabbitmq/examples/complete/README.md

 # Complete Example

-This example shows how to use the Kafka static template.
+This example shows how to use the RabbitMQ static template.

 ```bash
 $ terraform apply